OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/GenerateViewLink.md

 ![viewlink](../images/viewlink.png)

-A user can create a hyperlink that can be shared to other users with access to the LandExplorer.
+A user can create a hyperlink that can be shared to other users with access to the Land Explorer.
 The link will be copied and pasted to the clipboard and can be shared instantly.
 This a particularly useful option to provide someone that may want to further customize the visualization, but without having to filter down to the samples of interest.

 ## Customized View Generation